Battle of Thị Nại Bay

-The Battle of Thị Nại Bay was a military engagement between Cham forces under king Indravarman V and Prince Harijit against the invading Mongol-led Yuan force under Mongol general Sogetu in February 1283.
-The battle took place on the landing beach of Thị Nại Bay, near Champa's capital Vijaya (Modern-day Qui Nhơn, Central Vietnam).
-Despite being outnumbered, the Yuan invaders managed to break the Cham defensive line, forced the Cham monarch to retreat to the western highlands, where he waged an successfully guerrilla campaign against the occupying Yuan forces.
+The Battle of Thị Nại Bay was a military engagement between Champa and the Yuan dynasty in February 1283.
+The battle took place on the landing beach of Thị Nại Bay, near Champa's capital Vijaya (modern-day Qui Nhơn, Vietnam).
+Despite being outnumbered, the Yuan invaders managed to break the Cham defensive line, forced the Cham monarch Indravarman V to retreat to the western highlands, where he waged an successfully guerrilla campaign against the occupying Yuan forces.

 Background

 In summer 1282, Kublai ordered Sogetu of the Jalairs, the governor of Guangzhou, to lead the punitive expedition against Champa.
 Kublai declared: "The old king (Jaya Indravarman V) is innocent.
 The ones who oppose to our order was his son (Harijit) and a Southern Chinese."
 In late 1282, a Yuan fleet of 5,000 men, 100 ships and 250 landing crafts began sailing to the capital of Champa.

 The Chinese fleet arrived at the coast of Central Vietnam, near modern-day Qui Nhơn in February 1283.
 The Cham defenders had already built a fortified wooden fortress on the west shore of the bay, where the Yuan army would make landfall.